menonkartikeya/menonkartikeya-Tkinter-Python-GUI-Projects/3 YouTubePlayer -menonkartikeya/readme.md

-	pafy	                to extract that Youtube video		                              pip install pafy youtube-dl	        for pafy to work with converting mp4 link into mp3          	      pip install youtube-dl vlc	                to play the audio                                             	      pip install python-vlc
+	pafy	                to extract that Youtube video		                              pip install pafy youtube-dl	        for pafy to work with converting mp4 link into mp3          	      pip install youtube-dl vlc	                to play the audio / video                                             pip install python-vlc

-	And of course, tkinter and sqlite3
+	And of course, tkinter and sqlite3 for front-end and back-end, respectively.